emfinfo/conseillers/README.md

 # conseillers 1.4.2 - october 2019
 A small Play 2 application with a MySQL DB (Swiss parliament).
+You can test a running version here : http://parlement.jcsinfo.ch/

 * New in release 1.4.2 (october 2019) :
   * The client part now use geolocalisation to make markers.